AguaClara/Textbook/Flocculation/Floc_Intro.rst

    Clay particles with attached coagulant nanoparticles collide due to fluid deformation.
 They grow in size quickly.
 The challenge is to catch the last few primary particles that failed to participate in the aggregation process.

+The reason that flocculation is widely used in water treatment is because of sedimentation.
+Sedimentation is the process that actually removes particles like clay, dirt, organic matter, and bacteria from water.
+As you learned in the
+:ref:`introduction on treatment trains <heading_Treatment_Trains>`, sedimentation is the process of particles ‘falling’ because they have a higher density then the water, and its governing equation is:

+.. math:: \bar v_t = \frac{D_{particle}^2 g}{18 \nu} \frac{\rho_p - \rho_w}{\rho_w}

+| Such that:
+| :math:`\bar v_t` = terminal velocity of a particle, its downwards speed if it were in quiescent (still) water
+| :math:`D_{particle}` = particle diameter
+| :math:`\rho` = density.
+The :math:`p` subscript stands for particle, while :math:`w` stands for water

+To increase :math:`\bar v_t` and make sedimentation more efficient, flocculation aims to increase the diameter :math:`d` of the raw particles.
+This is done by applying a coagulant to the dirty water.
+Being partially covered by coagulant nanoparticles allows the raw water particles to collide, attach, and grow larger during flocculation.
+Our goal in designing a flocculator is to facilitate particle collisions in a compact reactor without generating so much fluid shear that flocs are torn apart.

 History of Flocculation
 ========================

 Historically flocculation was assumed to involve collisions between all particles in the suspension.
 The Smoluchowski coagulation equation was published in 1916 and uses a population balance approach to track the number of particles of each size based on the probability of collisions between all possible combinations of particle sizes.
 The Smoluchowski equation is a statement of the conservation of mass and as such it certainly applies to flocculation in drinking water treatment plants.
 The challenge is that the probability of collisions between all possible combinations of particle sizes must be somehow known in order to use the model.
 The complexity of obtaining the collision probabilities and the complexity of solving the equation have preventing use of the Smoluchowski equation for design or operation of flocculators.
+We now know that particles of different sizes are unable to collide due to the interactions of their boundary layers and thus flocculation performance can be modeled by simply tracking the smallest particle concentration rather than attempting to model the concentration of all particle sizes.

 For most of the past century there have been two explanations for the particle interactions during flocculation based on the addition of a coagulant.
 The first explanation was that the positive charge of the coagulant neutralizes the negative charge of naturally occurring particles and thus eliminates the electrostatic repulsion that was preventing aggregation.
 The second explanation was called sweep flocculation and was the catch all explanation that was used to describe observations that didn't fit the charge neutralization explanation.
 Particles were presumed to be swept into a mesh of coagulant precipitate at coagulant dosages that are typically used in drinking water treatment.